SAGES Advisory Board

 Stuart joined the Scottish Funding Council in 2005 and is currently Director of Research and Innovation.
 Stuart is a member of the Scottish Enterprise Board.

-Associate Director of Research, NERC & Advisory Board member
+Head of Resilient Environment, NERC & Advisory Board member

 Water Industry Team Leader, Scottish Government & Advisory Board member